-- written information regarding registration and screening dates; participation in classroom activities such as "all about me activities" for all new students; - opportunities for parents/guardians and children to visit the potential program during a school day or open house; - spending time in another program or classroom prior to the formal transition; - books and videos relating to starting preschool; - choosing a cubby/locker/or name symbol to identify their own space; - children leaving the program may receive a card, picture, or letter from their peers; - visiting the elementary school cafeteria, having a bus drill, enrolling in safety town, visiting with a teacher or other staff; and/or - additional strategies and activities based upon the individual student's needs (i.e. social stories, fidgets, etc.).
+- written information regarding registration and screening dates; participation in classroom activities such as "all about me activities" for all new students; - opportunities for parents/guardians and children to visit the potential program during a school day, open house; scheduled tour, or preschool orientation; - spending time in another program or classroom prior to the formal transition; - books and videos relating to starting preschool;

+- choosing a cubby/locker/or name symbol to identify their own space; - children leaving the program may receive a card, picture, or letter from their peers; - visiting the elementary school, having a bus drill, enrolling in safety town, visiting with a teacher or other staff; and/or - additional strategies and activities based upon the individual student's needs (i.e. social stories, fidgets, etc.).